 Zip-line courses are popular in New Hampshire with several parks and resorts offering zip-line-based activities.
 The Cranmore Aerial Adventure Park in North Conway offers five different aerial courses, from a breezy buzz to a rigorous and rewarding sequence.
 Ariel courses can take two hours to complete and feature everything from rope climbing to zip lining to navigating cargo nets.
 After the zip-line course, check out the scenic chair lift ride or relive childhood memories on the mountain coaster, giant swing or tubing slide.

 A popular spot for cyclists doing the Bike the Whites ride, the 1785 Inn is a great place to relax and refuel.
 The restaurant is known for their tableside presentations of flaming desserts like cherries jubilee and bananas foster—a treat born at Brennan’s Restaurant in New Orleans and named after a patron named Richard Foster, according to our server.
 Rates from $139 for a room with a view.

 How to get there: C&J provides bus service between midtown Manhattan and Portsmouth.
 To get to North Conway or the Franconia Notch State Park area, rent a car in Portsmouth or drive from New York City (check out oM’s guide to renting hybrids).
-If your destination is the AMC Highlands Center, use the rideshare program, offering guests an opportunity to pair up and carpool with fellow New Yorkers headed your way.
 Alternatively, take a flight to the Manchester Airport and arrange for taxi or van service to various locales throughout the state.
 Visit the Manchester Airport ground transportation site for further details.

 For more ideas on things to do in the Granite State, read oM’s guide to family adventures in New Hampshire.